 Caherconnell Archaeological Field School (CAFS) was set up in 2010 with a vision for providing unforgettable archaeological experiences in the unique Burren region.
-In partnership with the National university of Ireland in Galway we aim to provide the very best archaeological education as well as a cultural element which sees students interact with the people of the area daily. […]
+In partnership with the National University of Ireland in Galway we aim to provide the very best archaeological education as well as a cultural element which sees students interact with the people […]

 Looking for some inspiration?
 Why not try using the links below to get you started:

 Academic Credits Available | Accommodation Included | All Inclusive | Dig for a Day | Finds Processing | Suitable for Children | Experienced Diggers | Field School | Non-Excavation Courses | Other Ways to Get Involved

 To view the 2019 Digs Guide as it appeared in issue 350 of Current Archaeology magazine, click here.

 The Galway Archaeological Field School provides students with hands-on experience of the archaeology and architecture of medieval Ireland.
 We specialise in this field and seek to immerse our students in the wealth of medieval castles, churches and monasteries which lie scattered across the Irish landscape.
 In summer 2020, we will return to Isert Kelly Castle […]

 The machair-covered promontory of Caraun Point is the setting of a dense multi-period archaeological complex extending over an area of c.180m by 100m east/west, and comprising fifteen monuments that include a robbed-out stone fort, a children’s burial ground or cillín, six middens, several dry-stone buildings, a potential ringfort and a relict field boundary.
 Prehistoric activity […]